 - Has been a member of IEEE for such a period that the sum of his/her age and his/her years of membership equals or exceeds 100 years

-The Life Members’ Affinity Group was formed 5 years ago and in the UK and Ireland Section there are over 150 Life members, including Life Fellows and Life Senior members.
-Most of its activities have been related to the history of technology, principally through the IEEE Milestone Program.
-Milestones commemorate a significant technological achievement, through the installation of an official IEEE plaque at the site most closely associated with the invention.
+Most of the activities organised by the LMAG Committee have so far been in the area of the history of technology, principally through the IEEE Milestone Program.
+Milestones commemorate a significant technological achievement, by the installation of an official IEEE plaque at the site most closely associated with the invention.
 Recent examples of plaques located in the Section include:

-- Public Key Cryptography at GCHQ Cheltenham
+- Public Key Cryptography, at GCHQ Cheltenham

-- Further proposals for the recognition of the J. Lyons LEO computer and the EMI CAT Scanner are being investigated.
+- Further proposals for the recognition of the J. Lyons LEO computer and the EMI CAT Scanner are being investigated